 Explore By Subject Area

-Improving CAR T therapies with Better Patient Access at Novartis
+Improving CAR T Therapies with Better Patient Access at Novartis

 Through the development of a new method of manufacturing, Dr Serena De Vita is helping to expedite access to CAR T therapy for patients.
 Dr De Vita discusses how Novartis is achieving this, and her role as Global Head of Hematology, Translational Clinical Oncology at Novartis Biomedical Research.

-Improving CAR T therapies with Better Patient Access at Novartis
+Improving CAR T Therapies with Better Patient Access at Novartis

 How does your work in translational clinical oncology help to advance the IO field?